 Museum Cabinets Checklist

 The materials your cabinet is constructed from, or painted with, can have a negative effect on the enclosed contents.
 If your cabinets are painted, ensure that the paint that’s been used doesn’t ‘off-gas’.
-This could be potentially harmful to your valuable contents, especially when sealed in the microclimate of a drawer.
-Some coatings such as enamel are known to off-gas if not properly cured which could expose your items to acid migration.
-Wooden cabinets are not generally recommended for archival use for the same reason, acid migration, if you are using wood it’s important to line drawers with an acid free barrier material such as Marvelseal, or acid-free buffered tissue paper ensuring it is renewed regularly.
+Off gassing can be extremely harmful for works of art on paper, plastics, textiles and more, especially when in the microclimate of a drawer.
+Some coatings, such as enamel, are known to off-gas if not properly cured which could expose your items to acid migration.

 2. Drawers or doors that fit!

-It sounds simple, but accurate close fitting draws and doors are important to exclude dust and pests.
+It sounds simple, but accurate close fitting drawers and doors are important to exclude dust and pests.
 Poor quality cabinets can be manufactured with sub-standard engineering tolerances, which can cause gaps and awkward operation.
 Monitor your storage areas with an insect trap to minimise risk, pay attention to any gaps where the cabinet meets the floor.

 4. Can it take the load?